-The 1871 census for Scotland on Ancestry.co.uk shows that the Hay family were living at Edington Mill Masters House, Berwick, Scotland.
-Head of the household was Robert Hay age 44 a Master Miller employing 3 men, and his wife Mary Hay (nee Hunter) age 39, they had four children, Jesse age 13, William age 5, George age 3 and Robert age 1.
+The 1871 census for Scotland on Ancestry.co.uk shows that the Hay family was living at Edington Mill Masters House, Berwick, Scotland.
+Head of the household was Robert Hay aged 44 a Master Miller employing 3 men.
+His wife was Mary Hay (nee Hunter) age 39.
+They had four children, Jesse aged 13, William 5, George 3 and Robert age 1.

 Robert’s father died in the fourth quarter of 1871 age 45.

-Ten years on we find Robert living with his uncle William Hunter and his wife Jessie Hunter in Abbey St. Bathans, he was attending school.
+Ten years on in 1881 we find Robert living with his uncle William Hunter and his wife Jessie Hunter in Abbey St. Bathans.
+He was attending school.

 Robert’s mother died in 1910.

 After basic training in Canada, James embarked for Britain on 21st November 1915 arriving on 1st December.
-He was posted to Shorncliffe Army Camp and served throughout the war as a clerical assisitant at Shorncliffe, Bordon and London.
+He was posted to Shorncliffe Army Camp and served throughout the war as a clerical assistant at Shorncliffe, Bordon and London.
 On 23rd November 1917 he was posted to France to assist with the Dominion Elections and returned to U.K. on 3rd December 1917.
-On 27th September while posted to Bordon Army Camp he was promoted to Acting Sergeant without pay but was allowed to draw pay and allowances of rank on 1st December 1918.
+On 27th September while posted at Bordon Army Camp he was promoted to Acting Sergeant without pay but was allowed to draw pay and allowances of rank from 1st December 1918.